-1. To date, most literature indicates that to reduce the transmission of communicable diseases throughout a workplace, a properly installed and maintained ventilation
+1. To date, most literature indicates that to reduce the transmission of communicable Approved 8/14/2024 diseases throughout a workplace, a properly installed and maintained ventilation rayod 8/14/2024

 - system should be utilized. - 2.
 Frequent and proper hand washing-which should consist of washing with soap and water for 15-20 seconds. - 3.
 Cover coughs and sneezes with tissues. - 4.
 Cleaning and disinfecting surfaces that may have become contaminated with airborne secretions-using products that are EPA registered disinfectants.